mar-veloper/finn-sparing/README.md

 ## Main Idea

-The main idea is to creating a savings solutions platform to help narrow down the number of products and show only those that are relavant for a specific user.
+The main idea is to create a savings solution platform to help narrow down the number of products and show only those that are relevant for a specific user.
 Secondly is presenting the data in more concise and fun way by showing graphs and numbers that users are actually more intersted in.
 Third and most important is to help create a platform for user to calculate possible returns, growth of fund put into savings account and help them find the best solution to achieve their savings goal.

-> Note: This is just an idea, I have no exprience in finance so I don't know what allowed and not. :warning:
+> Note: This is just an idea, I have no experience in finance so I don't know what is allowed and not. :warning:

 ## Thoughts in process